acenet-arc/ACENET_Summer_School_GPGPU/_episodes/04-adding-vectors.md

 ~~~
 {: .source}

-To do the addition on the GPU, in parallel, we break the data up into multiple blocks.
-We can create N blocks by changing the first parameter in the angled brackets of the kernel function call.
+To do the addition on the GPU, in parallel, we break the data up into multiple
+blocks.
+We can create N blocks by changing the first parameter in the angled
+brackets of the kernel function call.

-We also need to change the kernel function, since it will now have to deal with a block of data, rather than single integers.
-The CUDA library provides several variables for indexing; we'll use `blockIdx.x`.
-This changes the kernel function definition to the following:
+We also need to change the kernel function to deal with blocks of data rather
+than single integers.
+The CUDA library provides several variables for indexing;
+we'll use `blockIdx.x`.
+This changes the kernel function definition to the
+following:

 ~~~
 __global__ void add(int *a, int *b, int *c) {